raycast/extensions/extensions/visual-studio-code/README.md

 For some command it is required to install [Raycast for VSCode](vscode:extension/tonka3000.raycast).
 The commands will also give you the possibility to install it directly from the command.

+Some commands/actions will trigger a URL schema of VSCode.
+You will get a prompt will from VSCode to inform you about that.
+You can configure VSCode to don't show this prompt again.

 ## Limitations

 VSCode does not provide aliases for all it's commands and therefore some commands are shown via ID and not it's internal alias.